Write a book review

 I have reported elsewhere the results that I found when I sent an electronic questionnaire on reading and writing book reviews to groups of academics in the arts, sciences and social sciences (Hartley, 2006).

 Approximately 50 people in each group replied.
-Almost two-thirds of these respondents recalled reading a dreadful book review.
+Almost two-thirds of these respondents recalled reading a poor book review.
 Some of the things said about such reviews were that they were:

 Two stages appear to be needed here.
-First of all there is the preliminary reading and thinking about the book.
+The first stage involves reading and thinking about the book.
 Sometimes this is done before putting pen to paper, but some reviewers start making notes from the outset.
 At this stage then reviewers are concerned with selecting and thinking about information that will be relevant to the four-stage writing procedure outlined above.
-Sometimes this will involve a trip to the library or to particular websites to check up on the required information.

 Next comes the actual writing of the review.
 Here different writers have different preferences.
 The quotations given in the above panel provide but two examples.